Reactive Abuse: When The Real Victim Looks Like The Abuser

 Your emotional reactions seem disproportionate even to you, but when you try to explain the fuller context, it sounds like you’re making excuses.

-After your outbursts, you feel intense shame and guilt.
+After your outbursts, you feel intense shame and regret.
 Meanwhile, the other person seems eerily calm and uses your reaction to prove their point about your character.

 You’re constantly apologizing and trying to manage your emotions better, but the situation never improves.
 In fact, your efforts to “work on yourself” seem to give the other person more ammunition.